World's largest database of nanosatellites,

 • Apologies for possible mistakes, please write about them.

-• There is plethora of non-public data (emails, COM parameters etc).
+• There is plethora of non-public data.

 • Nanosats does not own the credits for photos and logos.
 Please trace and ask the original authors.
 Most of them should be linked.
 They are stored because websites and posts are often deleted.